Carers, family members and friends please collate the information below:

 What is the Herbert Protocol?

-It is a simple risk reduction tool to be used in the event of an adult with care and support needs going missing.
+It is a simple risk reduction tool to be used in the event of an adult with care and support needs going missing in the UK.
 It consists of a form that contains vital information about a person at risk that can be passed to the police at the point the person is reported missing.

 A recent photograph of the person should also be kept with the form.
 It is not intended to replace existing safeguarding and security measures.